Cuauhtlatoatzin/open-source-gis/README.md

 #### 1/30 arc second (~1 meter)

 * [1 meter Digital Elevation Models (DEMs) - USGS National Map 3DEP Downloadable Data Collection](https://catalog.data.gov/dataset/usgs-national-elevation-dataset-ned-1-meter-downloadable-data-collection-from-the-national-map-) &mdash; This is a tiled collection of the 3D Elevation Program (3DEP) and is one meter resolution.
-This only had a subset of the US and Mexico.
+  * This only had a subset of the US and Mexico, including Hawai'i.
+  * Land only.

 #### 1/3 arc second (~10 meter)

 * [NHDPlus High Resolution](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/nhdplus-high-resolution) &mdash; The NHDPlus HR is a national, geospatial model of the flow of water across the landscape and through the stream network.
 The NHDPlus HR is built using the National Hydrography Dataset High Resolution data at 1:24,000 scale or better, the 1/3 arc-second (10 meter ground spacing) 3D Elevation Program data, and the nationally complete Watershed Boundary Dataset.

-#### 1/2 arc second (~15 meter)

-* [SRTM15_PLUS](https://catalog.data.gov/dataset/srtm15-plus-data-fusion-of-shuttle-radar-topography-mission-srtm-land-topography-with-measured-) &mdash; To provide an improved mapping of the seafloor fabric globally, we have used available sounding data along with an improved global marine gravity model to develop at grid at 15 arcsecond resolution (~500 m).
-Land elevations are based on the best available data from SRTM, ASTER digital elevation models while the ice topography of Greenland and Antarctica is based on CryoSat-2 and IceSat.
-Ocean bathymetry is based on bathymetric predictions from the latest global gravity model from CryoSat-2 and Jason-1 along with 494 million carefully edited depth soundings at 15 arcsecond resolution.
-Bathymetry of the Arctic seafloor is based on the IBCAO grid with improved resolution in areas of multibeam coverage.
-We have used the bathymetry grid along with the improved gravity to construct a global map of abyssal hill amplitude and orientations and compare the orientations with predictions from seafloor age gradient analysis.
-Areas of disagreement reveal propagating rifts, microplates, and tectonic reorganizations.
-This SRTM15_PLUS provides the foundational bathymetry layer for Google Earth and is freely available at our ftp site (topex.ucsd.edu).
-* [GEBCO 2019 Gridded Bathymetry Data](https://www.gebco.net/data_and_products/gridded_bathymetry_data/) &mdash; GEBCO’s gridded bathymetric data set, the GEBCO_2019 grid, is a global terrain model for ocean and land at 15 arc-second intervals.

 #### 1 arc second (~30 meter)

 * [Shuttle Radar Topography Mission](https://www2.jpl.nasa.gov/srtm/)
   * [SRTM](https://wiki.openstreetmap.org/wiki/SRTM) &mdash; The Shuttle Radar Topography Mission (SRTM) (Wikipedia article) is a NASA mission conducted in 2000 to obtain elevation data for most of the world.
 It is the current dataset of choice for digital elevation model (DEM) data since it has a fairly high resolution (1 arc-second, or around 25 meters), has near-global coverage (from 56°S to 60°N), and is in the public domain.
   * [30-Meter SRTM Tile Downloader](https://dwtkns.com/srtm30m/) &mdash; This interface attempts to ease the pain of downloading 30-meter resolution elevation data from the Shuttle Radar Topography Mission.
+  * Land only.
 * [AW3D30](https://wiki.openstreetmap.org/wiki/AW3D30) &mdash; The ALOS Global Digital Surface Model "ALOS World 3D - 30m" (AW3D30) is the dataset with a horizontal resolution of approximately 30-meter mesh (1 arcsec), provided by Japan Aerospace Exploration Agency (JAXA) free of charge.
+  * Land only.
+* [ASTER Global Digital Elevation Map](https://asterweb.jpl.nasa.gov/gdem.asp) &mdash; Advanced Spaceborne Thermal Emission and Reflection Radiometer.
   * [NASA/METI/AIST/Japan Spacesystems, and U.S./Japan ASTER Science Team (2019).
 ASTER Global Digital Elevation Model V003 [Data set].
 NASA EOSDIS Land Processes DAAC.
 Accessed 2019-10-22 from https://doi.org/10.5067/ASTER/ASTGTM.003](https://search.earthdata.nasa.gov/search/granules/collection-details?p=C1575726572-LPDAAC_ECS&q=GDEM&tl=1555913685!4!!)
-* [ASTER Global Digital Elevation Map](https://asterweb.jpl.nasa.gov/gdem.asp) &mdash; Advanced Spaceborne Thermal Emission and Reflection Radiometer.
+  * Land only.

+#### 15 arc second (~500 meter)

+* [SRTM15_PLUS](https://catalog.data.gov/dataset/srtm15-plus-data-fusion-of-shuttle-radar-topography-mission-srtm-land-topography-with-measured-) &mdash; To provide an improved mapping of the seafloor fabric globally, we have used available sounding data along with an improved global marine gravity model to develop at grid at 15 arcsecond resolution (~500 m).
+Land elevations are based on the best available data from SRTM, ASTER digital elevation models while the ice topography of Greenland and Antarctica is based on CryoSat-2 and IceSat.
+Ocean bathymetry is based on bathymetric predictions from the latest global gravity model from CryoSat-2 and Jason-1 along with 494 million carefully edited depth soundings at 15 arcsecond resolution.
+Bathymetry of the Arctic seafloor is based on the IBCAO grid with improved resolution in areas of multibeam coverage.
+We have used the bathymetry grid along with the improved gravity to construct a global map of abyssal hill amplitude and orientations and compare the orientations with predictions from seafloor age gradient analysis.
+Areas of disagreement reveal propagating rifts, microplates, and tectonic reorganizations.
+This SRTM15_PLUS provides the foundational bathymetry layer for Google Earth and is freely available at our ftp site (topex.ucsd.edu).
+* [GEBCO 2019 Gridded Bathymetry Data](https://www.gebco.net/data_and_products/gridded_bathymetry_data/) &mdash; GEBCO’s gridded bathymetric data set, the GEBCO_2019 grid, is a global terrain model for ocean and land at 15 arc-second intervals.

 #### 30 arc seconds (~1 km)